semgrep/semgrep-docs/docs/getting-started/cli.md

 semgrep ci --dry-run
 ```

+This can be helpful to verify the results of a specific ruleset or to see how your findings change based on the rulesets you choose for your scans.

 ### Scan using Semgrep's OSS engine

 To scan your project with Semgrep's OSS Engine, even though you have the Pro Engine enabled in Semgrep Cloud Platform: